What is the difference between Friend Function and virtual function?

 They're completely different beasts...

-A friend function is a function that can access a class's private members while not being a member of that class.
-(You can also have friend classes) A function is defined virtual so that polymorphism can work: if you have a pointer to the base class and invoke a virtual function, the derived class's version of the function is called.
+A function is defined virtual so that polymorphism can work: if you have a pointer to the base class and invoke a virtual function, the derived class's version of the function is called.
 Without virtual functions you would have to cast a pointer to a base class to a pointer to a derived class to invoke the intended function.
-Code:

 class base